 The list goes on and reads like a horror story you would expect to see at the movies.
 Take the time to be aware of the signs of negligence, only deal with well-known reputable mortuaries, and always consult with us if you feel that neglect or carelessness has occurred.

 - Medical Bills

 - Punitive Damages

 In order to retrieve these damages, you need to keep a lookout for the five signs of negligence and be able to prove it.

 If You’ve Been a Victim of Funeral Home Negligence, Let Us Help You

 At Carey, Leisure & Neal, we have over three decades of combined experience successfully representing clients.
 All of our attorneys are accessible and Board Certified in Civil Trial Law.
-Let us help you.
-Contact us online or call us at 727-799-3900 to schedule a free consultation.
+Whether you need accident attorneys in Clearwater, St. Petersburg, or elsewhere in the Tampa Bay area, we’re here to help. online or call us at 727-799-3900 to schedule a free consultation.